 The end of the cycle

 It is not necessary for the penguins to return to the colony to grow their new plumage.
 While some birds do return, others travel great distances and find themselves a place where they can sit on the ice and moult.
 As long as they can stay out of the water it does not matter where they haul out.
 Replacing every single feather is energetically very expensive.
 By the time the new plumage has grown the penguins have lost nearly half their body mass.
-It is January or February now and the emperor penguins return to sea to fatten again in preparation for the next breeding season.
+In January and February the emperor penguins return to sea to fatten again in preparation for the next breeding season.